divio/divio-cloud-docs/introduction/django-05-services.rst

 For the cloud environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the same way that you did for the database earlier, in the project's :ref:`Services <services>` view, add an S3 object storage instance.
+In the same way that you did for the database earlier, in the project's :ref:`Services <services>` view, add an *Object storage* instance.
+This will provide S3 storage for the project.
 Once deployed, or if you manually select *Provision* from the services options menu, the service will be provisioned for the project and the environment variable will be applied.

 Locally
 ^^^^^^^^^^^^